flamisz/flamisz.github.io/_posts/2017-04-06-laravel-echo-dusk-vuejs.markdown

 * Comments table
 * Articles table

-I know I’ll need models and controllers as well so I create a model with migration and controller:
+I know I’ll need models and controllers as well, so I create a model with migration and controller:

 {% highlight php %}
 php artisan make:model Comment -mc